okviz/okviz.github.io/_docs/get-started/index.md

 class:              front-section
 ---

-In this section, you will find a guide on how to get started with OKVIZ visuals and common information on security, privacy, and certification.
+In this section, you will find a guide on how to get started with OKVIZ visuals and how to update them.

 Next reading: